computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_retrieval/locatefile/README.md

 ## Usage

 1. Adjust the configurations in [configurations](configurations).
-2. Define the databases' file paths in [dbfilepaths](dbfilepaths).
+2. Define the databases' file and directory paths in [dbfilepaths](dbfilepaths).
 3. Run [updatedb](updatedb).

 ## Notes

 [locatefile](locatefile)...

-* ...accepts regular expressions in its file name argument.
+* ...accepts regular expressions.
 * ...does not support file names with spaces.

 ## Download